Aakashk14/Socket.io-newsfeed/README.md

 # Socket.io-feed

-Socket.io based Newsfeed with real time Contents updates .It is based on Relationships,which means On posting a content Application Update the content on Sender's feed & to Sender's Connections, also stored the contents to Database
+Socket.io based Newsfeed with real time updates .It is based on Relationships,which means On posting a content, Application Update the content in Sender feed & to Sender Connections, also stored the contents to Database
 .

 ### Includes